Larry Henley: Later career

+At the time of his death, he was managed by Charlie Andrews.

+Personal life

+Henley was married and had a son, born when he was nineteen.

 Death

 On December 18, 2014, Henley died of Lewy Body Dementia in Nashville, Tennessee at age 77.
 He had been suffering from Parkinson's and Alzheimer's diseases.
 He is buried at Kelsey Cemetery in Gilmer, Texas.